adap/flower/doc/source/ssl-enabled-connections.rst

 Client
 ------

-We are now going to show how to write a sever which uses the previously generated scripts.
+We are now going to show how to write a client which uses the previously generated scripts:

 .. code-block:: python